ividyon/WitchyBND/NOTES.md

-* Added specialized BND handling for ANIBND.
-Unpacking and repacking it will not require you to manage the file list for HKX and TAE.
+* Added specialized BND handling for ANIBND4.
+Unpacking and repacking these files will not require you to manage the file list for HKX and TAE.
-  * This is only tested for ELDEN RING.
+  * This is well-tested for ELDEN RING, and lightly tested with BB.
 Testing in other games is welcome.
   * As a reminder, specialized binder handling can be turned off in the configuration, or via commandline.
+* Fixed many issues with the Recursive and Preprocess systems.
+Recursive operations should now overall be more reliable.
+* Fixed issues that occurred when using the Recursive and Location options together.